Coastal Critical Zone Network: Summer Undergraduate Internships

 Undergraduates - Senior

 Note: this opportunity encourages applications from community college students.Description: The Coastal Critical Zone Network is an interdisciplinary team project researching the effects of changing climate and sea level rise on the Delmarva Peninsula, which includes Delaware and parts of Maryland and Virginia.
 The project is funded by the National Science Foundation, a prestigious, taxpayer-supported federal science agency.
-The Critical Zone team is inviting applications for paid undergraduate research internships; interns will be part of sub-teams in hydrology, biogeochemistry or ecosystem research.
-Research will involve a combination of laboratory, outdoor field work and/or computational environments.
+The Critical Zone team is inviting applications for paid undergraduate research internships for summer; interns will be part of sub-teams in hydrology, biogeochemistry or ecology research.
+Research will involve mostly outdoor field work and/or lab and computational efforts.
 We seek a diverse group of undergraduate students to join our team in a welcoming, collaborative environment.

 Each 10-week internship provides a $6,000 stipend, with additional funds available for housing.